Love Sex Aur Dhokha: Filming

-Love Sex Aur Dhokha is the first Indian film to be shot in the digital format.
+Love Sex Aur Dhokla is the first Indian film to be shot in the digital format.
 It was made using guerrilla film-making techniques in locations in Mumbai by the director of photography Nikos Andritsakis.
 It was filmed with different cameras, including a handycam, an amateur film camera, night-vision cameras, a security camera, an underwater camera and a spy camera.
 The stories are told from the camera's point of view; Banerjee said, "It is almost as if the camera is a character and to do that you have to give the camera character".
 The film was made with different kinds of camera.
 Banerjee said he chose to work digitally to get the aesthetics that he could not get on 35 mm film.
 An item song titled "I Can't Hold It" was purposely filmed poorly because in the film, the song is being shot by an amateur film director who makes mistakes.

 Banerjee said many takes were required for the five-second shot in which a woman jumps into the sea because "the camera jumped along with her, filming her movements".
 Andritsakis wanted to give the film a "video look" that has a "harsh" picture quality with everything in the frame in focus.
 Banerjee wanted the film to look "shaky, low-tech, fuzzy and unframed", and yet make it entertaining.
 He showed 1 Night in Paris to Andritsakis for reference.
 The underwater sequences set in a canal were filmed separately in a swimming pool with special gears for the camera.
 The suicide scene was filmed using a stunt double and the camera free-flowing in air; the actors performed their parts of the scene separately using chroma key.

 Soundtrack

 The film's soundtrack album was composed by Sneha Khanwalkar and the lyrics were written by Dibakar Banerjee.
-The album rights were acquired by Sony Music and the soundtrack album was released on 8 March 2010.
+The album rights were acquired by Sony Music and the soundtrack album was released on 26 February 2010.
 Vocals were performed by Khanwalkar, Kailash Kher, Nihira Joshi, Amey Date and Nagarjuna.
-Khanwalker was hired before the script was ready.

-Harmeet Singh of The Indian Express called the album a "pure delight" with a "rustic-club feel to it".
-The song "I Can't Hold It" has a blend of Rajasthani folk music with dhoklas playing in the background.
-Sampurna Wire wrote: "Overall, though Love Sex Aur Dhokla doesn't cover a distance similar to that of Oye Lucky!
-Lucky Oye!, it has a much bigger single in the form of the title track "Love Sex Aur Dhokla" which makes all the difference".